Who is Satoshi Nakamoto?

 So his anonymity was also a protection against personal attacks on him by vested interests.
 If his real identity became known, he could be sued by governments or central banks for illegal activities or other fabricated charges to dismantle Bitcoin.

 So this mysterious figure did not want to publish his or their identity lightly.
-Had he or his group of people been questioned we might never have heard of Bitcoins.
+Had he or his group of people been questioned we might never have heard of Bitcoin.

 This is not such a crazy thought.
 After the attacks on the Twin Towers in 2001, Phil Zimmerman was sued and declared enemy of the state because he gave privacy to people sending e-mail through Pretty Good Privacy (PGP).
 Because the government wanted to read those e-mails because of potentially important information about terrorists they dismantled his company.